LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 related flags; check its documentation.

 Pay special attention to file compilation/loading order.
-Whenever possible, compile/load your files taking into account file dependencies to enable :term:`static binding` optimizations.
-The easiest way to find the dependencies and thus the best compilation/loading order is to use the :doc:`../devtools/diagrams` tool to generate a file dependency diagram for your application.
+Whenever possible, compile and load your files taking into account file dependencies.
+By default, the compiler will print a warning whenever a file references an entity that is not yet loaded.
+Solving these warnings is key for optimal performance by enabling :term:`static binding` optimizations.
+For a clear picture of file dependencies, use the :doc:`../devtools/diagrams` tool to generate a file dependency diagram for your application.

 Minimize the use of dynamic predicates.
 Parametric objects can often be used in alternative.
 When dynamic predicates cannot be avoided, try to